Religion in Singapore: Restrictions

 The constitution provides for religious freedom, subject to restrictions relating to public order, public health, and morality.
 Publications and public discussions of religious issues are generally censored, along with negative or inflammatory portrayals of religion.
 The Government does not tolerate speech or actions that it deems could adversely affect racial or religious harmony.

 In 2023, America-based Freedom House scored the country 3 out of 4 for religious freedom.

 Jehovah's Witnesses

 In 1972, the Singapore government de-registered and banned the activities of Jehovah's Witnesses in Singapore on the grounds that its members refuse to perform military service (which is obligatory for all male citizens), salute the flag, or swear oaths of allegiance to the state.
 Singapore has banned all written materials published by the International Bible Students Association and the Watchtower Bible and Tract Society, both publishing arms of the Jehovah's Witnesses.
 A person who possesses a prohibited publication can be fined up to S$2,000 and jailed up to 12 months for a first conviction.

+International Society for Krishna Consciousness

+The International Society for Krishna Consciousness (ISKCON) was banned by the government in the 1970s and remains banned today.